 Taittinger's resurgence has been most evident with their recent string of critically acclaimed vintage Bruts.
 This 2016 release could be their best ever.
 It is a boffo blend of 50% Cote des Blanc Chardonnay and 50% Pinot Noir from the Montagne de Reims and Vallee de la Marne.
 70% of the sourcing is from Grands Crus and the rest Premier Crus.

-At present this vintage has yet to be reviewed by the American wine press but our staff was instantly smitten.
+Our staff was instantly smitten.
 We found this eight-year-old to be very fresh and lively as it delivered crunchy, purely rendered apple and pear fruit, that was framed and embellished with snappy, salt-tinged acidity in its remarkably long, resonate finish.
 A word to the wise- very little Taittinger vintage Brut makes it to our shores; and what does, is mostly reserved for the restaurant trade.
 So, if you wait for the American reviews, you risk missing out on this elusive beauty altogether.